events

 “Mama's Broke brings beauty out of pain” - No Depression

-Canadian folk duo Mama’s Broke return the Cedar for a special May Day weekend celebration.
+Canadian folk duo Mama’s Broke return to the Cedar for a special May Day weekend celebration.

 Bia Ferreira is a poet and activist who describes her music as “MMP — Música de Mulher Preta (Black Woman Music).”
 Her music contains elements of soul, reggae, blues, funk, R&B, and gospel.
 The Cedar is thrilled to welcome Bia Ferreira to Minnesota for an intimate solo performance.